razifyusof/razifyusof.github.io/README.md

 ---

-### Provided Solutions
+### The Solutions

 **1) New user accounts**
 <br><br>
 - **Solution Diagram**

 ![CAzure1](/imglib/azuretailwind1.png)

 - Use Azure AD connect installed on On-Prem Active Directory to sync users to Azure Entra ID.
 For new marketing partner users can be added as Azure B2B Collaboration.

 - **Benefits for this solutions**